Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/Wix.md

   </tr>
   <tr>
     <td><b>Learning curve</td>
     <td>Wix is designed to be easy to learn and use.
-Wix's do-it-yourself website building tools ensure that anyone with basic computer knowledge can engage with their tools in a simple and direct way. .</td>
+Wix's do-it-yourself website building tools ensure that anyone with basic computer knowledge can engage with their tools in a simple and direct way.</td>
   </tr>
   <tr>
     <td><b>Cost</td>